Manan-Singh/SwiftTrading/README.md

 - Next run the init.sql script
 - Optoinally, you can now run the dummy data script if you would like to see mock data

+To run the TradingEngine:
+- Make sure the MySQL instance has been configuered properly and is running
+- Simply run the project using maven or the IDE tools

+To run the API:
+- Make sure the TradingEngine has been running
+- Simmply run the project using maven or the IDE tools

 ### Running the app in production
 [How to run the app]